ALLIED WAR GRAVES WERKENDAM

 The Battle of Kapelsche Veer was a battle fought in the winter of 1944-1945 at Kapelsche Veer in the Overdiepse polder near Sprang-Capelle.
 This battle lasted five weeks and cost a total of about 1200 men in military losses: killed, wounded, missing and prisoners of war.
 The battle was characterized by bloody combat actions under harsh winter conditions.

 The 1st Polish Panster Division was responsible for front surveillance at the Kapelsche Veer.
-It was therefore this unit that first made an attempt to chase the Germans away.
+It was therefore this unit that first tried to chase the Germans away.
 The conditions were bad, it was cold and wet.
-In addition, there was little shelter in the polder and it was actually only possible to advance via the dikes.
-Moreover, the Germans had had ample time to build good defenses.
+In addition, there was little shelter in the polder, and it was only possible to advance via the dikes.
+Moreover, the Germans had had ample time to build good defences.
 December 30, 1944 the Poles went on the attack, unfortunately this attack failed with many casualties as a result.
 The next Polish attempt was on January 6, but unfortunately it also failed.
-Again with many casualties.
+Again, with many casualties.
 It was then decided to have the attack carried out by the British No 47 Royal Marine Commando supported by Norwegian Commandos.
 This attack also failed and again there were several casualties.
-The Allied High Command decided to launch a new attack, despite the fact that the Ardennes Offensive had already failed and the bridgehead posed little threat.
+The Allied High Command decided to launch a new attack, even though the Ardennes Offensive had already failed, and the bridgehead posed little threat.
 This time the Canadians had to make the attack.
 What followed was a battle from January 26 to 31 in which the 4th Canadian Panther Division finally managed to drive out the Germans at a high price.

 A monument has been erected in memory of this battle, naming all the units involved.
 This monument is located near a tree that was also there during the battle, 'the tree that saw everything'.